christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 claimed that this was a fratricidal war and that Asander and Mithridates Chrestus were brothers.
-In the mythology of ancient Rome, the city is founded as the result of a fratricide, with the twins Romulus and Remus quarreling over who has the favour of the gods and over each other's plans to build Rome, with Romulus becoming Rome's first king and namesake after killing his brother (this also mirrors the biblical account of Cain and Abel).
+In the mythology of ancient Rome, the city is founded as the result of a fratricide, with the twins Romulus and Remus quarreling over who has the favor of the gods and over each other's plans to build Rome, with Romulus becoming Rome's first king and namesake after killing his brother (this also mirrors the biblical account of Cain and Abel).
 This would make Asander Dynamis's uncle and husband.
 Asander beating Mithridates Chrestus in battle to become ruler of Bosphorus also parallels Julius Caesar beating Gnaeus Pompeius Magnus (Pompey the Great) to become ruler of Rome.
-If they were in fact brothers, then Mithridates VI Eupator's son Machares was born in 110BCE, the same year as Asander and Julius Caesar, so that would be his real name.
+If they were in fact brothers, then Mithridates VI Eupator's son Machares was born in 110 BCE, the same year as Asander and Julius Caesar, so that would be his real name.